newhavenrb/conferences/10_Deploy_Scale_and_Sleep_at_Night_with_JRuby.md

   We aren't maximizing the JVM because it feels more like MRI

 ### Torquebox
-Feels comfortable and fimiliar but flexes the JVM Installs as gem and gives you a tool
+Feels comfortable and familiar but flexes the JVM Installs as gem and gives you a tool
-Real power comes its subsystems which make it an application server It can run messaging or daemens; its not just for web apps The most powerful subsystem is a Cluster
+Real power comes its subsystems which make it an application server It can run messaging or daemons; its not just for web apps The most powerful subsystem is a Cluster

 *Cluster is a set of servers running in parrallel and communicating with each other*